alsaeedi2007/alsaeedi2007/README.md

 " Computing is about insight … "
 I'm also curious about Devops
 # Eduaction
-BSc Information Technology University of Aden Aden, YEMEN 2007-2008 Relevant Courses: Software and Hardware, Data Structure, Artificial Intelligence, Computer Networks, Network and Internet Security & object oriented programming.
+BSc Information Technology University of Aden , YEMEN 2007-2008

+Relevant Courses: Software and Hardware, Data Structure, Artificial Intelligence, Computer Networks, Network and Internet Security & object oriented programming.